TensorOpsAI/LLMstudio/README.md

 - **Execution History**: Keep a detailed log of past executions, track progress, and make iterative improvements effortlessly.
 - **Effortless Data Export**: Share your team's endeavors by exporting data to shareable CSV files.

-Step into the future of AI with LLMstudio.
+Step into the future of AI with LLMstudio, by watching our [introduction video](https://www.youtube.com/watch?v=I9h701fbD18)

----

 ## 📖 Documentation

 - [Visit our docs to learn how the SDK works](https://docs.llmstudio.ai) (coming soon)

 - [Checkout our notebook examples to follow along with interactive tutorials](https://github.com/TensorOpsAI/LLMstudio/tree/main/examples)

 ## 👨‍💻 Contributing